 Seeking professional financial advice could help you to make the most of your assets, giving you an overview of your finances and in turn a better idea of how much you can expect to receive at retirement, in line with your goals and objectives.

 What your pension might look like

-There is no one size fits all and each of us will have our individual ways of saving into our retirement pots.
+Each of us will have our individual ways of saving into our retirement pots.
 Some common examples include: